How to support the programme?

 - reside in Belgium (maximum one hour’s travel time from our Louvain-la-Neuve premises);

 - have obtained at least a secondary school diploma AND started higher education in your country (if you do not have an equivalency of your non-restrictive secondary school diploma);

 - be able to demonstrate a minimum A2 level in French (and master the Latin alphabet in writing);

 - be available to attend classes during the day;

 - submit a complete application by the deadline.

 If you do not meet some of these requirements, please contact us for guidance.

 Submitting your application

-Between 1 March and 30 April, complete the expression of interest online form in order to receive guidance tailored to your profile and to decide whether you wish to enter the selection process.
+Between March and May, you are invited to complete the expression of interest online form in order to receive guidance tailored to your profile and to decide whether you wish to enter the selection process.